+with $R_c = R(1+z)$ obtained for each halo mass as in Figure \ref{fig:finalradii}.
+We emphasize again that our assumption of a roughly uniform distribution of metals with each wind bubble means that the volume filling factors calculated here serve as upper limits to the spread of metals.

 Figure~\ref{fig:Q_int} shows the integrand of this equation as a function of halo mass, thus providing the contribution of each mass range to $Q$.
 As mentioned briefly in Section~\ref{sec:examples}, we see that halos with $M_h \lesssim 10^{11} M_{\odot}$ dominate over those at higher masses, especially at higher redshifts.
-Therefore, ignoring gravity in the highest mass haloes does not significantly affect our results.
-We also see that the smallest haloes are most important in the bursty models, because their star formation rate is strongly suppressed in our ``normal" energy-regulated model.
+Therefore, ignoring gravity in the highest mass halos does not significantly affect our results.
+We also see that the smallest halos are more important in the bursty models than in the normal models, because their star formation rate is strongly suppressed in our ``normal" energy-regulated model.

 The left panel of Figure \ref{fig:Q} shows the evolution of $Q$ for several models of the star formation efficiency.
 From top to bottom, the solid curves take a constant $f_\star=0.1$, momentum-regulated feedback, and energy regulated feedback.
 The dashed curves show the bursty models, which closely overlap in the case of the momentum-regulated models.
 We remind the reader that the constant $f_\star=0.1$ model will not fit observed luminosity functions, but it is included for comparison with earlier results.
 We see that, regardless of the feedback prescription, $Q\sim0.1-1\%$ at $z\sim10$ and between $\sim1-10\%$ at $z\sim6$.